Italian modern and contemporary architecture

-Italian modern and contemporary architecture refers to architecture in Italy during the 20th and 21st centuries.
+Italian modern and contemporary architecture refers to architecture in Italy dating from the 20th and 21st centuries.

 Styles

 Beginning of 20th century

 The Art Nouveau style was introduced in Italy by figures such as Giuseppe Sommaruga and Ernesto Basile (the former designed the Palazzo Castiglioni and the latter expanded the Palazzo Montecitorio in Rome).
 The principles of this new style were published in 1914 in the Manifesto dell'Architettura Futurista (Manifesto of Futurist Architecture) by Antonio Sant'Elia.
-The Italian group of architects Gruppo 7 (1926) embraced Rationalism and Modernism principles.
+The Italian group of architects Gruppo 7 (1926) embraced Rationalist and Modernist principles.
 After the dissolution of the group, its distinguished figures Giuseppe Terragni (Casa del Fascio, Como), Adalberto Libera (Villa Malaparte in Capri) and Giovanni Michelucci (Santa Maria Novella Station in Florence, in collaboration) emerged.
 During the Fascist period, the so-called "Novecento movement" flourished, with figures such as Gio Ponti, Peter Aschieri, Giovanni Muzio.
-This movement was based on the rediscovery of imperial Rome.
+This movement was based on the rediscovery of Imperial Rome.
 Marcello Piacentini, who was responsible for the urban transformations of several cities in Italy, and remembered for the disputed Via della Conciliazione in Rome, devised a form of "simplified Neoclassicism".

 Fascism

 The period of time following the end of World War II was marked by several architectural talents, such as Luigi Moretti, Carlo Scarpa, Franco Albini, Giò Ponti, and Tomaso Buzzi, amongst others, with various styles.
-Pier Luigi Nervi, for example, designed bold and concrete structures, and acquired an international reputation: his work also influenced Riccardo Morandi and Sergio Musmeci.
+Pier Luigi Nervi, for example, designed bold concrete structures, and acquired an international reputation: his work also influenced Riccardo Morandi and Sergio Musmeci.
 In a series of interesting debates, brought forward by critics such as Bruno Zevi, Rationalism prevailed, of which the Rome Termini Station can be said to be a paradigmatic work.
 The neorealism of Giovanni Michelucci (designer of numerous churches in Tuscany), Charles Aymonino, Mario Ridolfi and others (INA-Casa neighbourhoods) was followed by the Neoliberty style (seen in earlier works of Vittorio Gregotti) and Brutalist architecture (Torre Velasca in Milan group BBPR, a residential building via Piagentina in Florence, Leonardo Savioli and works by Giancarlo De Carlo).